cosmos/gaia/docs/hub-tutorials/join-mainnet.md

 ### State Sync

 State Sync is an efficient and fast way to bootstrap a new node, and it works by replaying larger chunks of application state directly rather than replaying individual blocks or consensus rounds.
-For more information, see [Tendermint's State Sync docs](https://github.com/tendermint/tendermint/blob/v0.34.x/spec/p2p/messages/state-sync.md).
+For more information, see [CometBFT's State Sync docs](https://docs.cometbft.com/v0.34/core/state-sync).

 To enable state sync, visit an explorer to get a recent block height and corresponding hash.
 A node operator can choose any height/hash in the current bonding period, but as the recommended snapshot period is `1000` blocks, it is advised to choose something close to `current height - 1000`.